4ngeI/lua-obfuscator/readme.md

 ## Features
 1. Fake Condition(s) for If Statements
 2. Minified Code
-3. Empty Arrays Replaced with a Function
+3. Empty Tables Replaced with a Function
 4. Strings Converted to Variables
 5. Obfuscated Lookup Functions